 For those who don’t know how CDs work: it is a deposit account that you put money in, and agree not to withdrawal for a certain period of time.

 The initial terms of Braunstein’s CD state that it earns a 10.9 percent interest rate under a 6-month term.

 That’s an average annual return of 10.9 percent -- something that we could only fantasize about in today’s low-rate economy.

-Wells Fargo, on the other hand, estimates that the CD is worth around $60,000 -- an average annual rate of return of 4.1 percent (still a respectable return for such a low-risk investment).
+Wells Fargo, on the other hand, estimates that the CD is worth around $60,000 -- an average annual rate of return of 4.0 percent (still a respectable return for such a low-risk investment).

 However, knowing how banks can flip the switch, you should be on the lookout for changes to the CD.

 For instance, when a CD renews, it doesn’t renew at the initial rate.
 The renewed CD usually takes on the rate offered to everyone else at the time of renewal.

 In a different scenario, the bank could have changed the terms on the CD (at some point during the 30 years) so that it no longer renewed automatically.

 Braunstein is actually facing foreclosure on her home, so the money from the CD would come in very handy.

-Regardless of the outcome, the story serves as good reminder to all of us to stay diligent with our money and financial accounts.
+Regardless of the outcome, the story serves a good reminder to all of us to stay diligent with our money and financial accounts.